 Netflix has quite a lot of options now for anyone who is into action, sci-fi, or even shounen anime.
 Even other major anime genres like Shoujo and Ecchi have been getting quite a few updates on Netflix these days.
 But one sub-genre that is yet to catch up with the others is “Yuri“.
 Also referred to as Shoujo-Ai, this genre primarily focuses on the lesbian relationships of the characters.
-There are a lot of classic Yuri anime out there that solely focus on the romantic relationships between their female characters.
+There is a lot of classic Yuri anime out there that solely focus on the romantic relationships between their female characters.
 But only very few such anime are available on the streaming giant.
 With that said, here’s the list of top Yuri anime that are available to stream on Netflix right now:

 6. Kakegurui (2017)

 Hyakkou Private Academy is unlike any other school in Japan.
 Its unusual methods of preparing its students for the real world are so popular that almost all the children who belong to rich families, try to get a place in the elite institute.
 But what really makes this place so great is how it makes gambling literally a part of every student’s curriculum.
 While all the kids at school learn about gambling and money manipulation for the sake of getting good grades, a new transfer student named Yumeko Janani is actually passionate about it.
 She loves gambling to an extent where it even turns her on sexually.

 ‘Kakegurui‘ is known for having fanservice that perfectly fits its intense tone and though it may not be too direct about it, the anime also hints towards lesbian relationships.
 Almost all the main gambling characters are female and even the few who are male are horrible at it.
 While the show does not suggest any kinds of romantic relationships between the male and female characters, it boldly represents some sort of sexual tension between the female ones.
 One female character even touches herself thinking about the protagonist, Yumeko.
 All the episodes are accessible for streaming here.